dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 EF Core allows you to model entity types that can only ever appear on navigation properties of other entity types.
 These are called _owned entity types_.
 The entity containing an owned entity type is its _owner_.

 Owned entities are essentially a part of the owner and cannot exist without it, they are conceptually similar to [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).
+This means that the owned type is by definition on the dependent side of the relationship with the owner.

 ## Explicit configuration